 Juvenile delinquency matters are screened to determine if they can be diverted from Family Court action.
 The PINS Diversion Program is implemented by the Yates County Department of Social Services.
 Probation staff is able to assist domestic violence victims with the filing of Family Offense petitions.

 Court ordered fines and surcharges as well as restitution owed to crime victims are collected and disbursed.
 Several local laws were established to allow for collection of fees in certain cases.
 Payments can be made in person at the Probation Department office or may be mailed in.
 The payment MUST be in the form of cash or money order.
-To pay restitution or fees by credit card use allpaid using the website www.allpaid.com and be sure to use Pay Location Code Number 5499.
+To pay restitution, or fees by credit card, use AllPaid (www.allpaid.com) and be sure to use Pay Location Code Number 5499.
 A service fee will be added.
 You can click here to make a payment online or call 888-604-7888.

 Ignition Interlock Device (IID) Monitoring: (Leandra’s Law)